zobweyt/Gudgeon/README.md

 ## About the project

-Gudgeon is a multi-function Discord bot specialized in long-term operations.
+Gudgeon is a multi-purpose Discord bot.
 It provides the server with all features the server may need.
 It is an open-source project, allowing all of the community's members to contribute and see their code live in action.